 (Laughter)

-Boy: one lighted up, and this one nothing.
+Boy: This lighted up, and this one nothing.

-Boy: What’s this light up.
+Boy: What’s making this light up.
 (Laughter) I don’t know.

-AG: Every scientist recognize that expression of despair.
+AG: Every will recognize that expression of despair.

 (Laughter)

-Boy: Oh, it’s because this needs to be this, and this needs to be like this.
+Boy: Oh, it’s because this needs to be like this, and this to be like this.

 Boy: That’s why.
 Oh.